MicrosoftDocs/win32/desktop-src/Msi/resolvesource-action.md

 ---
-Description: 'The ResolveSource action determines the location of the source and sets the SourceDir property if the source has not been resolved yet.' ms.assetid: '6d6205a0-a870-4df2-922b-befea7e28a1a'
+Description: The ResolveSource action determines the location of the source and sets the SourceDir property if the source has not been resolved yet. ms.assetid: 6d6205a0-a870-4df2-922b-befea7e28a1a
 title: ResolveSource Action
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ResolveSource Action